Unlike Amazon’s Outpost and Azure Stack, Google has no public cloud on-premises presence. Iguazio says it can provide one for Google customers.

 Trax ranks in the top 25 Fastest Growing Companies on Deloitte’s Technology Fast 500 list.
 The company “monitors, predicts and optimizes store-and-field performance in real-time to improve on-shelf availability, optimize click-and-collect processes and modernize the shopping experience”.

 In other words it uses video and still cameras and software to say where customers have gone in a store and what they have bought.
 To do this in real-time is compute+store intensive.

 Trax CTO Yair Adato said: “We recognised that we needed an edge-to-cloud solution that…allowed us to focus on our application, versus the management of our infrastructure.”

 This is where Iguazio comes in.
 In essence it provides the glue between Trax and Google Compute Platform.
-Iguazio supplies the storage platform and infrastructure and its software integrate with store-level workflows and apps for local analytics.
+Iguazio supplies the storage platform and infrastructure, and its software integrates with store-level workflows and apps for local analytics.
 Also, Iguazio enables data movement to the cloud where it integrates with federated store-level workflows.

 Trax-generated data points include videos, images of products on shelves, from cameras and other devices and are stored in Iguazio and processed by Trax software to turn analogue imagery such as known products on shelves into digital information,

 This data is then used to track real-time store performance at product level and to analyse performance with different pricing and shelf placement options, and in turn drive shelf re-stocking.

 The Trax software analyses tens of thousands to hundreds of thousands of data points, depending on store size, which are stored in Iguazio databases on Iguazio array hardware.
 This is linked to Google Cloud which receives selected data for further analysis looking across a set of retail branches, and also using Trax software and other applications.